Wisconsin's public hunting land resource!

 Only if you never viewed the maps.
 Because hunting is seasonal and the data can be printed, the full value of our product could be realized in just a few hours.
 It wouldn't be fair if a person purchased instant access, printed the maps of the areas they wanted to hunt, and then cancelled.

 Yes.
-NEW for 2011.
+NEW for 2013.
 When you click on a parcel of Managed Forest Law or Forest Crop Law land, a pop-up balloon appears.
-Inside the pop-up, the number of "open" acres is shown along with the DTRSQQ number.
-By clicking the DTRSQQ link, Google Earth will open our page with the owner name and other important information for that parcel.
-Click here for an example of parcel information.
+Inside the pop-up, the number of "open" acres, owner name and address, the tax program, and when the enrollment for this parcel expires.

 FreeHuntingLand.com is the name of the website.
 Rack 'N Fin, LLC is just the name of the business (a Wisconsin registered Limited Liability Company) we operate under.
 You will see the name Rack 'N Fin, LLC if you checkout at PayPal.
 You may also see it on other copyrighted information.